alp1n3-dev/alp1n3-dev.github.io/src/content/blog/2025-07-02-running-mattermost-via-orbstack/index.md

 sudo chown -R 501:501 ./volumes/app/mattermost
 ```

 After that, I spun it up and didn't run into any further issues with the container crashing immediately due to permission issues.
+If you want to double-check your UID, just use the following command: `id`.

 Who knows if there will be further fallout from the changes, but if I run into anything I'll come back here and update the post.